 3. Flexible Storage

 The storage of surveillance footage has evolved rapidly over the past few decades.
 Frame rates and increasingly high resolutions have changed the landscape of storage almost entirely.
 By 2020, more than 3 trillion hours of surveillance video will be captured annually.
 This increase in quality and quantity of footage means a network video recorder that could once have supported 100 cameras may only be able to support around 20 today.

 Flexible or “intelligent” storage is the foundation for the smart use of video surveillance systems.
 Storing footage for at least one year is recommended, but it is impractical to do that on hard disks.
 Storage costs differ based on the medium, so having multiple tiers to choose from can result in significant savings.

 Footage that’s considered high-priority or files that are frequently used are best kept on a performance-oriented disk.
 Files with lower priority don’t need to be accessed as frequently and can be saved to a cloud or kept on tape.

 Even though the architecture is tiered, the best video management systems (VMS) offer a single file system view in which footage can be viewed and managed with ease.

 Improve Your Data Center With DataSpan

 A data center houses your company’s most critical asset: information.
 To protect that information and your equipment investment, you need robust environmental monitoring.
 From physical factors to network monitoring and video surveillance, DataSpan has the expertise to bring better security to your business.

-DataSpan has over 40 years of experience in IT physical infrastructure, data center IT services and data storage.
+DataSpan has 50 years of experience in IT physical infrastructure, data center IT services and data storage.
 We’ve served thousands of businesses with unique needs and challenges, and tailored specialized solutions that optimize the storage and security of data.
 No matter what technological challenges your company faces, DataSpan is committed to overcoming them.

 Our data center products and services cover every area of operation, from basic equipment to sophisticated service solutions.
 The products we offer include: